List of One Tree Hill characters: Haley James Scott

-Portrayed by Bethany Joy Lenz since the pilot, Haley Bob James Scott is introduced as Lucas Scott’s best friend.
+Portrayed by Bethany Joy Lenz since the pilot, Haley Bob James Scott is introduced as Lucas Scott's best friend.
 Although Lucas and Nathan Scott are half brothers and teammates on the basketball team, they do not get along at all and Nathan picks on Lucas incessantly.
 When Nathan asks Haley to tutor him in school because his low grades are putting him in danger of getting kicked off the basketball team and he hopes to further bother Lucas by hanging out with Lucas' best friend, she initially resists knowing that it would anger Lucas.
-However, Haley changes her mind and promises Nathan that if he leaves Lucas alone she will tutor him and Nathan agrees.
+However, Haley changes her mind and promises Nathan that if he leaves Lucas alone, she will tutor him, and Nathan agrees.
 When Lucas finds out about this, he is very angry with Haley, until Haley tells him about the deal she made with Nathan.
 While Haley tutors Nathan, they grow very close and eventually fall in love.
 Lucas is not initially supportive of the relationship, but as time goes on he forgives Haley, and Lucas and Nathan grow closer as brothers.
-At the end of the first season Nathan and Haley decide to get married at the age 16.
-Early in the second season, Haley and Nathan begin their married life and Haley starts to pursue music.
+At the end of the first Season Nathan and Haley decide to get married at the age 16.
+Early in Season 2, Haley and Nathan begin their married life and Haley starts to pursue music.
 She is asked to record a song with a man named Chris Keller, and afterwards he offers her the opportunity to go on tour with him.
 Nathan does not want her to leave so he gives her an ultimatum in which she could either choose him or the tour.
 Haley is angry at Nathan's ultimatum and leaves to go on the tour.
-During the tour, Haley and Nathan struggle with their feelings as they both love and miss each other, but are also quite angry and hurt.
+During the tour, Haley and Nathan struggle with their feelings as they both love and miss each other but are also quite angry and hurt.
 They almost get an annulment, but Haley decides to come back home to Nathan.
 He eventually forgives her and they rekindle their relationship.
 Feeling more in love than ever, the couple decides to renew their vows in front of all their friends and family.
 During their senior year, just as Nathan is offered a scholarship to play for Duke University, Haley informs him that she is pregnant.
 Although he is initially upset about her not informing him about the pregnancy first, Nathan comes around and the two are quite excited about the pregnancy.
 They end up having a son named James "Jamie" Lucas Scott.
-During the four-year time jump between season 4 and 5, it is revealed that Nathan was a star basketball player was on the verge of becoming a first round pick in the NBA draft.
+During the four-year time jump between Season 4 and 5, it is revealed that Nathan was a star basketball player was on the verge of becoming a first round pick in the NBA draft.
 However, on the night before the draft he got into a fight that resulted in temporary paralysis and long-lasting back injuries.
 Nathan fell into a depression and was quite angry with his circumstances.
 As the season opens several months after his injuries, Nathan's depression is taking a serious toll on his family.
-Haley tells him that she can't stay in their marriage any longer if it continues the way it has been.
+Haley tells him that she cannot stay in their marriage any longer if it continues the way it has been.
 This wakes Nathan up and he reengages in fatherhood, their marriage, and his life.
 After struggling through marriage counseling, an obsessed nanny, and Haley's depression after the death of her mother, Haley and Nathan's life and relationship settle down and they have a second child, a daughter named Lydia Bob Scott.